VANUATU: Live at Banban - Banban Bamboo Band

 The Banban Bamboo Band demonstrate immense ingenuity on their beautiful bamboo-based bonanza

-“The album seems to be recorded in one take and the music is of a high-tempo, always motivating the listener to move his or her body in time with the music.”
+“The album seems to be recorded in one take and the music is of a high-tempo, always motivating the listener to move their body in time with the music.”

 The style of group’s performance is difficult to label in terms of a genre but it is close in style to traditional hymn signing.
 This may well be a consequence of historic interaction with Christian missionaries who came to Melanesia but this is unclear.
 What is interesting, however, is the use of English in some of the songs.
 The rather endearing opener, for example, Spirit of Santo is a patriotic song about the island from which the band come from.
 Whether the decision to sing in English is to appeal to guests on the resorts where they perform is unclear however, the linguistic capabilities of the Melanesian people is one to be admired, as they are considered the most linguistically diverse people group in the world.